konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 integration-service to _not_ trigger a deployment when testing completes.
 Instead, the appstudio tier template should include a [ReleasePlan] with a reference to the [push-to-registry] release pipeline.
-This new default [ReleasePlan] should carry parameters such that whenever a [Snapshot] is successfully tested, a [Release] is created that re-tags the images in their same quay repositories with a tag like `:released` or `:validated` (name tbd).
+This new default [ReleasePlan] should carry parameters such that whenever a [Snapshot] is successfully tested, a [Release] is created that re-tags the images in build-time quay repositories with a tag like `:released` or `:validated` (name tbd).
 The [push-to-registry] pipeline can use the `appstudio-pipeline` service account in the user's dev workspace, which already has push access to the repository in question.